Southeast Asian Trade in Fish and Fishery Products

 Overview on Importation-Exportation

 Table 1.
-Importation of Fish and Fishery Products from the Southeast Asian countries (MT)
+Importation of Fish and Fishery Products from the Southeast Asian Countries from 2011 to 2019 by Quantity (MT)

 Source: FAO Fisheries Global Information System (FIGIS)